A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Markov Reward Processes

 and

 Let

 Thus it is clear that if $r_{B}+r_{F}>\mathbf{V}$, then $\mathbf{R}_{\text{H} }>0$ and $\mathbf{R}_{\text{D}}>0$.
 This completes the proof. $\square$

-In the remainder of this section, we further provide a long-run economic ratio of the dishonest mining pool through comparing with that of the honest mining pool.
-To this end, our aim is to focus on the economic ratio by the net mining rate per unit.
-We define
+In the remainder of this section, we further provide a long-run economic ratio of the dishonest mining pool over the honest mining pool.
+We focus on the economic ratio using the per unit net mining rate.
+Define

 Obviously, the economic ratio $\Im$ measures the mining advantage of the dishonest mining pool.
-Therefore, our result considerably improved the revenue analysis given in (3) of Eyal and Sirer \cite{Eya:2014}.

-The following theorem provides a useful approximate evaluation for the long-run economic ratio of the dishonest mining pool if $r_{B}+r_{F}$ is larger.
+The following theorem provides a useful approximate evaluation for the long-run economic ratio if $r_{B}+r_{F}$ is significantly larger than the costs.

 \begin{The} In the blockchain selfish mining, if max$\left\{ c_{E},c_{A}\right\} /\left( r_{B}+r_{F}\right) \approx0$, then there exists a positive constant $\mathbf{C}$ such that $\Im\approx\mathbf{C}$. \end{The}